madnoh/Webscraping-Malaysian-Petrol-Prices/README.md

 Future development:
 1. automate the process, perhaps via cron job
-2. upload results and append to Google Sheets file
+2. upload results and append to a Google Sheets file